 One of the women spoke up.
 “Hey driver, How long do we have before you cram us back into that thing?”

-“Call me whip,” replied the driver.
+“You can call me 'whip',” replied the driver.
 “Historically, you would have about ten minutes while the horses were changed out.
 I’ll give you twenty.”

 “You’re too kind,” the cowboy sarcastically replied.